 When it is determined that the quality of the program advertising medium supports the request for solicitation, set procedures are followed.
-At least six (6) months prior to the event, a written proposal should be submitted to the Director of Athletic Marketing & Promotions including a description of the event or advertising medium, the budget and financial needs for the event and/or the advertising medium, and the time schedule for the event and/or medium including deadlines for printing, pre-event promotion, etc. Requests are evaluated by the appropriate athletics administrators.
+At least six (6) months prior to the event, a written proposal should be submitted to the Associate Director of Athletics for Marketing & Media including a description of the event or advertising medium, the budget and financial needs for the event and/or the advertising medium, and the time schedule for the event and/or medium including deadlines for printing, pre-event promotion, etc. Requests are evaluated by the appropriate athletics administrators.
 If a part or the entire request is approved, a solicitation effort will be made.
 It should be understood that even if approved, there is no certainty that a sponsor or sponsors will be secured.
-Under no circumstances should a coach undertake the solicitation effort by themselves unless requested or approved to do so by the Director of Athletic Marketing & Promotions.
+Under no circumstances should a coach undertake the solicitation effort by themselves unless requested or approved to do so by the Associate Director of Athletics for Marketing & Media.
 All agreements must be in compliance with the University's Contracts and Grants Signature Authority Policy.

-The Director of Athletic Marketing and Promotions works in conjunction with the Box Office Manager in developing a promotional plan for ticket sales for men's and women's basketball, women's volleyball and baseball that includes season and individual ticket specials and pricing.
+The Associate Director of Athletics for Marketing & Media works in conjunction with the Box Office Manager in developing a promotional plan for ticket sales for men's and women's basketball, women's volleyball and baseball that includes season and individual ticket specials and pricing.
 For additional information, please see the Ticket Operations Chapter.

 Only approved logos for the Department of Intercollegiate Athletics are to be used in advertising.
-Correct versions of Pacific Athletics trademarked logos may be obtained in print or on disk from the Director of Athletic Marketing & Promotions.
-All advertising for Athletics-sponsored events must be approved by the Director of Athletic Marketing & Promotions.
+Correct versions of Pacific Athletics trademarked logos may be obtained in print or on disk from the Associate Director of Athletics for Marketing & Media.
+All advertising for Athletics-sponsored events must be approved by the Associate Director of Athletics for Marketing & Media.
 The Department of Intercollegiate Athletics will secure a sponsor, utilize media trade or pay the cost of advertisement within the budget constraints established for each sport.
-The Director of Athletic Marketing & Promotions is available to meet with each head coach to determine a priority of events to be advertised.
+The Associate Director of Athletics for Marketing & Media is available to meet with each head coach to determine a priority of events to be advertised.

 The advertising of certain special athletics events (e.g., summer camps, clinics, etc.) is the financial responsibility of the coach who is directing the event.
 The coach is expected to know and adhere to NCAA regulations regarding such advertisements.
 The director of the event is also responsible for making all arrangements to schedule the advertisements.
-However, the Director of Athletic Marketing & Promotions reserves the right to evaluate and approve the specifications for the advertisement, which should include the following:
+However, the Associate Director of Athletics for Marketing & Media reserves the right to evaluate and approve the specifications for the advertisement, which should include the following:

 - The appropriateness of the advertisement